Strömbadet, Stockholm

 Strömbadet, officially Stockholms Bad- och Siminrättning i Norrström, was the first large cold bathhouse in Stockholm, located in Norrström, just north of Riddarholmen.
-It was opened in 1884 and was made entirely of wood in neo-renaissance style designed by the architect brothers Axel Kumlien and Hjalmar Kumlien.
+It was opened in 1884 and was made entirely of wood in neo-Renaissance style designed by the architect brothers Axel Kumlien and Hjalmar Kumlien.

+The baths opened in 1884 to replace Gjörckes on Riddarholmen.
+Strömbadet had several pools, among them the 39 m men's pool.
+In 1933, the water of Norrström was considered unhealthy and bathing was prohibited, which lead to the building being demolished in 1936.